dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="Optimal Moveset"}
 {:.faded}

+Already regarded for its incredible niche as a [Dragon-type attacker](#dialga---shielded-dragon), Dialga obviously leaves its mark high on the Steel-type ladder as well.
+The only Dragon/Steel-type combo in the game ensures that Dialga will hold a unique spot in notoriety regardless of future releases.
+Catch it whenever it appears in 5✰ Raids, and know that you have a Legendary Pokemon that lives up to the title.

 ### Excadrill - A drill that will pierce the heavens!
 ![Excadrill](https://img.pokemondb.net/sprites/home/normal/excadrill.png)

 > Metal Claw + Iron Head
 {:.note title="Optimal Moveset"}
 {:.faded}

+Nearly as strong of a Steel-type as it is a [Ground-type attacker](#excadrill---i-dig-it), Excadrill is also easily the most accessible Pokemon of this Type.
+Evolving from Drillbur with 50 Candy, it's a common wild Pokemon you'll want to use your Pinap Berries on and ideally catch in Cloudy Weather for the level boost.

 ### Jirachi - Make a Wish!
 ![Jirachi](https://img.pokemondb.net/sprites/home/normal/jirachi.png)